-1. The President of Georgia shall, upon the request of the Parliament of Georgia, the request of the Government of Georgia, the request of not less than 200 000 voters or on his/her own initiative, call a referendum within 30 days after the receipt of the request.
+1. The President of Georgia may, at the request of the Parliament of Georgia, the Government of Georgia, or not less than 200 000 voters, set referendum within 30 days after receiving the request to set it.

 2. A Referendum cannot be held in the case of: